 Yeah, I remember going to the first Battle of The Beatmakers ever.
 I was this 17-year-old kid from Ajax that uses Fruity Loops, you know?
 I heard everybody kind of laughing under their breath.
 They laughed at the program and the fact that I’m from Ajax but, again, we don't have anything to do out there.
 All we did was music.
 That was really my breakthrough, being at Battle of the Beatmakers, cause I ended up meeting a lot of people through there.
 I ended up meeting a producer that I work with frequently named D-10 who ended up introducing me to Drake and Kardinal, Glenn Lewis, Ken Masters, a lot of people.
 I basically met so many people just through that one event and it kind of snowballed into everything.

 Have you ever just made something and thought to yourself “Damn, I made something really good”?

-I’d probably say that my favourite beats or favourite moments were probably “Over” or “Pound Cake.”
+I’d probably say that my favorite beats or favorite moments were probably “Over” or “Pound Cake.”
 Just cause when I heard the finished product for ["Over"] I was just like, it was just “yeah this is really special.”
 Especially for “Pound Cake”, there wasn't much to the beat; just a sample cut, some Rhodes, a kick and snare.
 But there was something about it that was angelic almost.
 I really enjoyed making those two beats.
-All my beats are my favourites, it’s like asking if you have a favourite kid.
-But those two are probably my favourite.
+All my beats are my favorites, it’s like asking if you have a favorite kid.
+But those two are probably my favorite.